THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 Quality: Roval provides a lifetime material and workmanship warranty to the original owner.
 If you buy the wheels from the original owner, Roval will still stand by them for 2 years from the original purchase.
 This is unique.
 I’ve not seen a “second owner” warranty offered by other wheelset sellers.

 The 30-day return policy (new only or new and used) and crash replacement policy (“repair or replace for a fraction of a new wheel’s cost”) are less specific and probably provide discretion to the dealer to help keep the customer happy if there is an issue with the wheels.

 Price: The C 38 Disc is the only carbon wheelset in Roval’s road wheelset line that sells in the value-carbon price range between $1000-$1500 ($1200 to be exact).
 Roval’s CLX 32, 50 and 64 sell for $2400-$2500 and the 50mm deep CL version with a lesser hub still sells for $1750.
-You can buy the C 38 and other Roval road wheels online direct from Roval or at bike shops that sell parent Specialized’s bikes and other gear.
+You can buy the C 38 and other Roval road wheels using these links to my top-ranked store Competitive Cyclist and, in the UK at Cyclestore.

 Zipp 302 – A stiff, aero, confidently braking kin of the original 303 Firecrest